wp-plugins/analytics-control-plus/readme.txt

 * Google Analytics with demographics tracking
 * Google Analytics with enhanced link attribution
 * Google Analytics with demographics and link attribution
+* Universal Analytics (new version)
+* Universal Analytics with demographics tracking
+* Universal Analytics with enhanced link attribution
+* Universal Analytics with demographics and link attribution

 To swap between these usually requires editing the Google JavaScript and ensuring you have everything correct, often requiring technical skills.
 This plugin avoids the need to edit JavaScript by doing it all for you and thereby avoiding costly mistakes.